|Oracle® Database SQL Developer Supplementary Information for Microsoft SQL Server Migrations

-SQL Developer is a tool that simplifies the process of migrating data and applications from a Microsoft SQL Server or Sybase Adaptive Server environment to an Oracle database.
+SQL Developer is a tool that simplifies the process of migrating data and applications from a Microsoft SQL Server environment to an Oracle database.
 SQL Developer allows you to quickly and easily migrate an entire application system, that is the database schema including triggers and stored procedures, in an integrated, visual environment.

-Note:Microsoft SQL Server is used in this document to refer to Microsoft SQL Server 7.0, Microsoft SQL Server 2000, or Microsoft SQL Server 2005 unless otherwise stated; and Sybase Adaptive Server is used in this document to refer to Sybase Adaptive Server 12 or 15 unless otherwise stated.
+Note:Microsoft SQL Server is used in this document to refer to Microsoft SQL Server 6.5, Microsoft SQL Server 7.0, and Microsoft SQL Server 2000 unless otherwise stated.

 SQL Developer uses a repository to store migration information.
 This allows you to query the initial state of the application before migration.
 By initially loading the components of the application system that can be migrated into a repository, you can work independently of the production application.

 Furthermore, SQL Developer saves useful dependency information about the components you are converting.
 For example, SQL Developer keeps a record of all the tables accessed by a stored procedure.
 You can then use this information to understand the impact of modifying a given table.